proycon/colibri-core/doc/src/index.rst

    text, in the order they occur, i.e. by moving a sliding window over the text.
  * ``colibri-freqlist`` - Extracts all n-grams from one or more corpus text files and outputs a frequency list.
 Also allows for the extraction of skipgrams.
-By default all n-grams are extract, but an occurrence threshold can be set with the ``-t`` flag.
+By default all n-grams are extracted, but an occurrence threshold can be set with the ``-t`` flag.
  * ``colibri-ngramstats`` - Prints a summary report on the ngrams in one or more corpus text files.
 To get the full details on interpreting the output report, read the section *Statistical Reports and Histograms*.
  * ``colibri-histogram`` - Prints a histogram of ngram/skipgram occurrence count
- * ``colibri-queryngrams`` - Interactive tool allowing you to query ngrams from standard input, various statistics and relations can be outputted.
+ * ``colibri-queryngrams`` - Interactive tool allowing you to query ngrams from standard input, various statistics and relations can be output.
  * ``colibri-reverseindex`` - Computes and prints a reverse index for the specified corpus text file.
 For each token position in the corpus, it will output what patterns are found there (i.e start at that very same position)